 - Empathy: A bot can simulate empathy, but it can’t feel it.
 In high-stakes fields like healthcare or social work, the nuance of a comforting look or a shared moment of silence is irreplaceable.

 - Ethics: Data doesn’t solve ethical dilemmas.
-Whether it’s deciding how to handle a privacy breach or managing messy business trade-offs, human judgment is required to navigate those "gray areas" where there is no perfect data point.
+Whether it’s deciding how to handle a privacy breach or managing messy business trade-offs, human judgment is required to work through those "gray areas" where there is no perfect data point.

 - Intuition and Cultural Nuance: Managing a global team is about more than just translation; it’s about understanding unwritten rules.
 Human intuition allows you to read a room in a way sensors never will.

-These future-proof career skills are vital in roles like sales—where trust is the only thing that actually closes a deal—and management, where team morale depends on authentic connection.
+These essential career skills are vital in roles like sales, where trust is the only thing that closes a deal, and management, where team morale depends on authentic connection.

 The Irony: Using AI to Become More Human